 Let me give you a quick brief so that you can find locators.
 You need to open

 uiautomaterviewer.bat , this tool is available inside sdk folder of android.
 We don’t need to perform separate installation.
-The general location of sdk is mentioned below; however it may vary as of your given location at time of installation of android studio.
+The general location of sdk is mentioned below; however, it may vary as of your given location at time of installation of android studio.

 Default location – C:\Users\Username\AppData\Local\Android\sdk\tools\bin

 Once Appium server is done, you can run your configuration.
-Make sure device is connected and unlocked. appPackage Name Launch appActivity name mentioned has a match with connected device.
+Make sure the device is connected and unlocked. appPackage Name Launch appActivity name mentioned has a match with a connected device.
 All rest desired capabilities configured correctly.

 Your first Appium test script on android studio with testNG will run perfectly.
 Happy testing